 In Key Stage 2 also look out for

-– Inappropriate colour choices when completing worksheets, drawings and diagrams e.g. purple rivers/sky
+- inappropriate colour choices when completing worksheets, drawings and diagrams e.g. purple rivers/sky

-– Unexpected poor results from worksheets or Web-based homework programmes
+- unexpectedly poor results from worksheets or online homework programmes

-– Holding back in sports e.g. when (i) team colours clash (ii) balls, beanbags, training cones, sports hall line markings etc. ‘disappear’ against their background (See #PrimaryColours for more information and factsheets).
+- holding back in sports e.g. when (i) team colours clash (ii) balls, beanbags, training cones, sports hall line markings etc. ‘disappear’ against their background (See #PrimaryColours for more information and factsheets).

-If you think a pupil might be colour blind, refer parents to an optician for a colour vision test.
+If you think a pupil might be colour blind, refer parents to an optometrist for a colour vision test.

 How might you be inadvertently making life difficult for your colour blind pupils?